American gentry: Families

+The Mason family descended from George Mason I, a Cavalier member of the Parliament of England born in Worcestershire.

+Maryland

 The colonial families of Maryland were the leading families in the Province of Maryland.
 Several also had interests in the Colony of Virginia, and the two are sometimes referred to as the Chesapeake Colonies.
 Many of the early settlers came from the West Midlands in England, although the Maryland families were composed of a variety of European nationalities, e.g. French, Irish, Welsh, Scottish, and Swedish, in addition to English.

-The Carroll family is an example of a prominent political family from Maryland, of Irish descent and origin in the ancient kingdom of Éile, commonly anglicized Ely, as a branch of the ruling O'Carroll family.
-Another is the Mason family of Virginia, who descended from the progenitor of the Mason family, George Mason I, a Cavalier member of the Parliament of England born in Worcestershire, England.
-The Riggin family of Maryland who also had holdings on the Eastern Shore of Virginia is of Irish descent and origin in the Kingdom of Munster.
-The Elisha Riggin House, built by Crisfield shipbuilder Elisha Riggin is listed on the National Register of Historic Places.

-Charles I of England granted the province palatinate status under Cecilius Calvert, 2nd Baron Baltimore.
+Charles I granted the province palatinate status under Cecilius Calvert, 2nd Baron Baltimore.
 The foundational charter created a quasi-aristocracy (the lords of the manor) for Maryland.
 Maryland was uniquely created as a colony for Catholic settlers to find a haven from religious persecution, but Anglicanism eventually came to dominate, partly through influence from neighboring Virginia.